turboMaCk/glue/README.md

 The goals and features of this package are:

 - Reduce boilerplate in `update` and `init` functions.
-- Reduce code flow indirection in glueing between parent and child module.
+- Reduce code flow indirection in gluing between parent and child module.
-- Define glueing logic in cosumer module.
+- Define gluing logic in consumer module.
 - Enforce common interface in `init` `update` `subscribe` and `view`.
 - Makes updates of nested models composable
 - *You should read the whole README anyway.*